kerimoyle/libcellml-tutorials/instalation/build_from_source.rst

     -- Detecting CXX compile features - done
     -- Configuring done
     -- Generating done
-    -- Build files have been written to: /Users/YourName/MyLibCellMLDirectory/tutorials/tutorial0
+    -- Build files have been written to: path/to/your/current/directory

 If this isn't what you see then please see the Troubleshooting section **TODO**

 .. container:: dothis

-  **3.c** Now build the :code:`tutorial0` example
+  **3.c** Now build the :code:`test_install` example

   .. code-block:: console